goooofie/BasiX/README.md

 To see the game list or console list, just press on the txt files above.

-# Advantages
+# Features

-**Smaller:** BasiX is much smaller than ClassIX, only having 10 consoles.
+**Small:** BasiX is much smaller than ClassIX, only having 10 consoles.
 This makes it better if you have a bad internet connection.

 **Simple:** BasiX is also much more basic than ClassIX, so you will spend less time navigating if you only care about main consoles.

 **Convenient:** Just navagate through the folders and open your favorite emulator.

-**Only what you need:** There is no useless emulators that you will not use.
-Just the childhood favorites.
+**Guides:** Guides to how to play your roms, how to install bios, and how to install emulators.